Generic Name: agalsidase beta

 Lactating women with Fabry disease treated with Fabrazyme should be encouraged to enroll in the Fabry registry [see Use in Specific Populations (8.1)].

-The safety and effectiveness of Fabrazyme have been established in pediatric patients 8 years of age and older.
-Use of Fabrazyme in this age group is supported by evidence from a multinational, multicenter, uncontrolled, open-label study in 16 pediatric patients with Fabry disease (14 males, 2 females) ages 8 to 16 years [see Clinical Studies (14)].
+The safety and effectiveness of Fabrazyme have been established in pediatric patients based on adequate and well-controlled studies in adults, a single-arm, open-label study in 16 pediatric patients with Fabry disease aged 8 to 16 years, and additional data in 24 patients with Fabry disease aged 2 to 7 years [see Clinical Pharmacology (12.2) and Clinical Studies (14)].

-Clinical studies of Fabrazyme did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Fabrazyme did not include sufficient numbers of subjects aged 65 years and older to determine whether they respond differently from younger subjects.

 Agalsidase beta is produced by recombinant DNA technology in a Chinese hamster ovary mammalian cell expression system.

 Fabrazyme (agalsidase beta) for injection is intended for intravenous infusion.
 It is supplied as a sterile, nonpyrogenic, preservative-free, white to off-white, lyophilized cake or powder for reconstitution with Sterile Water for Injection, USP.
 Each 35 mg vial contains 37 mg of agalsidase beta, as well as 222 mg mannitol, 20.4 mg sodium phosphate monobasic monohydrate, and 59.2 mg sodium phosphate dibasic heptahydrate.
 Following reconstitution as directed, 35 mg of agalsidase beta (7 mL) may be extracted from each 35 mg vial.